 I thought this was humorous – at the bottom of the ad for Arabella Huntington Collection states: “Terms: CASH, sales conducted in an intelligent & polite manner by Taylor Curtis Telephone SYcamore 38151 (old San Marino/Pasadena phone number), Smoking not allowed in galleries & “ladies may attend”.

-Some of these items on these lists I recognize from the Huntington’s San Marino Ranch inventory, but others I don’t.
-Which means some of the pieces could have been in storage for the San Marino Ranch; or possibly from Huntington Mansions at No. 2 57th St. NYC & maybe Huntington Estate “Homestead” at Thogg’s Neck, Westchester Co., NY.
+Some of these items on these lists I recognize from the Huntington’s San Marino Ranch inventory book , but others I don’t.
+Which means some of the pieces could have been in storage for the San Marino Ranch; or possibly items from other Huntington Mansions at No. 2 57th St. NYC & maybe Huntington Estate “Homestead” at Thogg’s Neck, Westchester Co., NY.

-We see the Huntington story often in black & white on our ipads& in books.
+We see the Huntington story often in black & white on our ipads & in books.
 All the Huntington documents are in Black & White: photos of all their mansions, black & white typed letters, & personal documents.
 In reality, the Huntingtons multi-faceted tale was oh, so very colorful!
 The red velvet Louis XV chairs (like claret wine) & green damask fabric.
-The brightness of French Boucher paintings, the French & English plateware they used to entertains.
-The colors of their elaborate exotic flowers & roses and fruit in their conservatories, hotouses, & gardens.
-Even their menus were colorful, painted by Tiffany & Co.
+The brightness of French Boucher paintings, the French & English colorful flowery plateware they used to entertain.
+The colors of their elaborate exotic flowers & premium roses and exotic fruit in their conservatories, hothouses, & gardens.
+Even their menus were colorful, painted by Tiffany himself of Tiffany & Co.
 If I achieve anything in this blog, I want to show the Huntington’s lives in color not in black & white.

 So what did the Huntingtons & their guests eat on this beautiful plateware described above.
 Here is one of the famous annual multi-course dinner banquet dinner at Palace Hotel in San Francisco.
 Hosted by Collis P. Huntington’s It was called “The Huntington Dinner” catered by Delmonico’s.
 Delmonico famous NYC.
-Restaurants usually used Limoges plates (gold & white) with medallion in the center.
+Delmonico Restaurant usually used French Limoges plates (gold & white) with gold medallion in the center.